 Conclusion

-In this article, we walk you through how ABConvert's analytics works and offer some guidance on making decision.
+In this article, we walk you through how ABConvert's analytics works and offer some guidance on making decisions.